jackaudio/new-session-manager/README.md

 * The goal is to become the de-facto standard music session manager for Linux distributions

 ## User Interface
-It is recommended to use Agordejo ( https://www.laborejo.org/agordejo/ ) as graphical user interface.
+It is highly recommended to use Agordejo ( https://www.laborejo.org/agordejo/ ) as graphical user interface.
 In fact, if you install Agordejo in you distribution it will install NSM as dependency and you don't need to do anything yourself with this software package.